siczmj/overscrolls/README.md

 - Overscroll at bottom of view
 - Overscroll on horizontal axis (ViewPager or HorizontalScrollView)
 - RecycleView support
-- More examples
-- AAR in maven repo

 ## License
 See the LICENSE file in the project root.